rschristopher/rschristopher.github.io/src/criticisms/toxic-maxis.md

 It won't eliminate central planners.
 It won't even remove fractional reserve.

-All of our problems (save seigniorage) will still exist under a Bitcoin standard.
+All of our problems (except seigniorage) will still exist under a Bitcoin standard.
 Arguably, many of today's problems are intractable and unsolvable because of